From Leonard Cohen to Bob Dylan: The 8 songs David Gilmour couldn’t live without

 After expressing the level of discomfort being in a band like Pink Floyd can foster, the musical selections go on and nods of approval continue to come from Gilmour.
 The singer picks two troubadours from across the Pond in Bob Dylan and Tom Waits.

-Selecting Dylan’s ‘Ballad in Plain D’, Gilmour says, “I lived through a lot of his heavy protest stuff and this was another side I’m very keen on.
+Selecting Dylan’s ‘Ballad in Plain D’, Gilmour says of the song: “I lived through a lot of his heavy protest stuff and this was another side I’m very keen on.
 This sort of love song approach.”
-After waxing on about his love of the guitar, and the tragic end of Syd Barrett, Gilmour remarks on the crooning choice of Tom Waits’ ‘I’m Still Here,’ after a few words, quite simply, “I love this song.”
+After waxing on about his love of the guitar, and the tragic cosmic end of Syd Barrett, Gilmour remarks on the crooning choice of Tom Waits’ ‘I’m Still Here,’ after a few words noting Waits’ uncanny sound, Gilmour, quite simply states, “I love this song.”

 Next up was Gilmour’s favourite song, ‘Dancing In The Street’ from ’60s girl group Martha Reeves and the Vandellas.
-“I don’t do it very much these days,” says Gilmour suggesting he may need the odd burst of adrenaline while stranded on the desert island, “I will need some dance music.”
+Once picked up by David Bowie and Mick Jagger as part of their “I don’t do it very much these days,” says Gilmour suggesting he may need the odd burst of adrenaline while stranded on the desert island, “I will need some dance music.”
 He coyly says, “dancing on the beach.
 Not the street.”

-The next three choices follow a similar pattern of truly wonderful curation.
+The next three choices of songs follow a similar pattern of truly wonderful curation and expert choice.
 Selecting “one of [his] favourite artists”, Leonard Cohen’s ‘Anthem’ and Neil Young’s ‘A Man Needs a Maid’ he picks another couple of great writers and it doesn’t end there.

 After talking through some of his notable charity work, “I have more than I need” Gilmour also picks Joni Mitchell’s iconic number, ‘For Free’.
 About the track he says, connecting with his own personal life, “this is Joni Mitchell’s struggle with her wall, if you like.
 The struggle with her conscience, with being a rich person but still being an artist.”